Resource

 A practical decision artifact

-The audit output is meant to summarize implementation state, risk, and the next step clearly enough for a buyer to decide what to do.
+The audit output is meant to summarize workflow state, evidence, risk, and the next step clearly enough for a buyer to decide what to do.

-It gives the prospect a structured view of the work so they can decide whether the right move is to repair, harden, rebuild, pause, or proceed with a scoped implementation lane.
+It gives the prospect a structured view of the work so they can decide whether the right move is to continue, pause, restructure, add validation, or stop before release.

 Sample deliverable